 - National Council on Aging: Evidence-Based Falls Prevention Programs

-Here are two other approaches that you may have heard about, to reduce injuries related to falls.
+Here are three other approaches that you may have heard about, to reduce injuries related to falls.
 I consider these less useful than the approaches listed above.

-Hip protectors have been studied, and some research suggests they may reduce the risk of fracture, especially in seniors who live in nursing homes.
+Hip protectors have been studied, and some research suggests they may reduce the risk of fracture, especially in older adults who live in nursing homes.